Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: The commutator group of is simple

 \section{The commutator group of $G$ is simple}

 The goal of this section is to prove Theorem \ref{thm:comm}.
-We denote by $G$ the kernel of the mass flow homomorphism $\Homeo_c(\Sigma, \omega)\to \R$, where $\Sigma$ is a surface either compact or the interior of a compact surface with boundary.
+We denote by $G$ the kernel of the mass flow homomorphism $\Homeo_{\mathrm{c}}(\Sigma, \omega)\to \R$, where $\Sigma$ is a surface either compact or the interior of a compact surface with boundary.
 We denote by $[G,G]$ the commutator subgroup, i.e.\ the subgroup generated by commutators.
 We will denote by $[f,g]=f^{-1}g^{-1}fg$ the commutator of two elements $f$ and $g$.
 Theorem \ref{thm:comm} asserts that $[G,G]$ is simple.

-As was mentioned in the introduction, it is known (See \cite[Prop.\ 2.2]{CGHS20}\footnote{Proposition 2.2 in \cite{CGHS20} is only stated on the disc, but holds on any compact surface by the same argument.}) that any normal subgroup of $G$ contains $[G,G]$ and in particular the commutator group of $[G,G]$, which is normal in $G$, contains $[G,G]$, hence $[G,G]$ is perfect.
-Another consequence of this fact is that the simplicity of $[G,G]$ (Theorem \ref{thm:comm}) follows from the next lemma.
+As was mentioned in the introduction, it is known (see footnote \ref{footnote:[G,G]}) that any normal subgroup of $G$ contains $[G,G]$ and in particular the commutator group of $[G,G]$, which is normal in $G$, contains $[G,G]$, hence $[G,G]$ is perfect.
+Another consequence of this fact is the simplicity of $[G,G]$ (Theorem \ref{thm:comm}) follows from the next lemma.

 \begin{lem} Any normal subgroup of $[G,G]$ is normal in $G$. \end{lem}